 - Students may intern and work at network affiliates, post-production houses, and local, national and international media organizations to complete their professional development.
 WGTS-FM, located on the campus of Washington Adventist University, also provides a professional on-air experience, broadcasting over the Washington metropolitan area.

-- Students gain experience in writing, editing, graphic design, and Internet research in the department’s lab.
+- Students gain experience in writing, editing, graphic design, and Internet research in the department’s journalism lab.
 Additional experience can be obtained through campus publications and internships with business, government, and denominational institutions, along with television and radio stations, newspapers and public relations agencies.

 - A darkroom gives students experience in developing their own photographs and digital workstations introduce them to techniques of photography.